Your Professional High Frequency PCB Manufacturer in China

 - Homogeneous construction with low tolerances in insulation thickness and dielectric constant

-Additional favourable properties are high glass transition temperature, an excellent thermal durability, and very low hydrophilic rate.
+Additional favorable properties are high glass transition temperature, excellent thermal durability, and very low hydrophilic rate.

 - The stripline